wistia/wistia-open-docs/_posts/oembed.md

 handle | string | Only applicable to "api", "seo", and "playlist_api" embed types.
 Sets the javascript handle.
 Default is "wistiaEmbed" for medias and "wistiaPlaylist" for playlists. popoverHeight | integer | Only applicable to "popover" embed type.
 The requested height of the popover.
 Defaults to maintain the correct aspect ratio, with respect to the width. popoverWidth | integer | Only applicable to "popover" embed type.
 The requested width of the popover.
-Defaults to 150. ssl | boolean | Determines whether the embed code should use https.
-Defaults to false.
+Defaults to 150.

 If given a `width`, `height`, `maxwidth`, or `maxheight` parameter (or any combination of those), the other dimensions in the resulting embed